Akatsuki667/holbertonschool-binary_trees/README.md

 Write a function that goes through a binary tree using post-order traversal
 - If tree or func is NULL, do nothing.

+### 9-binary_tree_height.c
+Write a function that measures the height of a binary tree
+- If tree is NULL, your function must return 0